IanFinlayson/exploring-cs/chapter06.md

 This kind of program would be *impossible* to write without a loop of some kind.
-Even if we wanted to copy and paste a bunch of code, we couldn\'t because we don\'t know ahead of time how many numbers the user will want to add.
+Even if we wanted to copy and paste a bunch of code, we couldn't because we don't know ahead of time how many numbers the user will want to add.

 6.6 For Loops